 The Confederate Generals list is in grade order as follows, and then by rank order (date) within each grade:

 Brigadier-General ACSA or PACS

-Officers who are still active are in standard font, with their grade and ranking dates.
+Officers who are active are in standard font, with their grade and ranking dates.

-If they hold a General officer grade in both the US Regular Army and the US Volunteers, both are listed with asterisks or brackets to indicate.
+If an officer holds a General grade in both the US Regular Army and the US Volunteers, both are listed with asterisks or brackets to indicate.